CATEGORY

 DTA is a bilateral agreement between two countries to bypass getting taxed on income and property in both countries.
 This agreement also reduces the chances of tax evasion and avoidance while fully explaining both parties’ taxing rights or jurisdiction.
 The DTA also has the purpose of fostering cooperation between Hong Kong and its trading partners, by providing additional incentives to overseas businesses to conduct business in Hong Kong and vice versa.

-All company transactions, negotiations and contract signings with its customers and suppliers must be done outside Hong Kong SAR jurisdiction.
+- All company transactions, negotiations and contract signings with its customers and suppliers must be done outside of Hong Kong SAR jurisdiction.

 Despite the restrictions indicated above, the company may engage and make payments to professional firms located in Hong Kong including accountants, lawyers and business or corporate service providers.
 These payments will be considered for support services provided to the company and not a settlement for any business activity undertaken by the company.

-Tax deduction is available for the capital disbursements over the acquisition of environmental friendly machinery and vehicles;
+- The tax deduction is available for the capital disbursements over the acquisition of environmentally friendly machinery and vehicles;

 Are there specific taxes that fund managers in Hong Kong have to know?
 One example is the tax for carried interest.
 Previously, the IRD viewed carried interest derived from Hong Kong to be chargeable under the Profits Tax and Salaries Tax.
 The department interpreted carried interest to be profits earned through the fund management and advisory services provided by fund managers based in Hong Kong SAR.

 Regardless of the type of fund, the carried interest was seen as a fee earned by the IRD and is subject to tax.
-But thanks to the new
+But thanks to the Inland Revenue (Amendment) (Tax Concessions for Carried Interest) Bill 2021 (Carried Interest Tax Concession Bill), carried interest was finally taxed at 0% for qualified persons in Hong Kong.